Home safety tips

 - Never use gasoline or starter fluid to ignite a fire in the fireplace.

-The information on this web page is also available in brochure form in these languages:
+The information on this page is available in our Safe Home Heating brochure in these languages:

 If not properly installed, generators can send electricity back through dead power lines and electrocute you or an electric utility worker.